 CCUS is not only of interest for land-based activities, but also the maritime sector is active in this field.
 IMO (International Maritime Organisation) has set ambitious future GHG reduction targets and the marine transport sector is therefore looking on different solutions to make vessels more climate friendly.
 Carbon Capture (CC) is an option being reviewed as relevant for certain ship segments.
 Intent of this document is to give the reader a general overview (status, development needs, challenges still to overcome, etc.) of some of the CCUS technologies and summary to existing activities that have reached the industrial piloting phase or seen as promising developments.
 In addition, DAC (Direct Air Capture) is briefly introduced.
 For further information on these technologies, the reader is referred to the quoted reference literature.
 There is also a large amount of (scientific) literature on technologies in the R&D phase, and recent announcements on new projects from different stakeholders, but those will not be included in this document due to their early development stage.

-The publication can be downloaded from the below link or under 'Downloads' on the right hand side.
+The publication can be downloaded from the below.

 Download Publication [PDF]